The BMA cohort study is a 10-year longitudinal study of the career paths of 430 doctors, who graduated in medicine in 2006.

 We published the tenth and final survey round in 2016.
 Key findings included:

-- 42% of doctors indicated that their current experience as a doctor was worse than they expected when they graduated
+- Around two in five doctors indicated their current experience as a doctor was worse than they expected when they graduated

 Download the full report

 Three doctors who took part in the study recall what brought them into medicine, and the experiences that have helped to define them.

 All the previous cohort study reports are available in the BMA Library archive.